ketsebaoteth/Edion/README.md

 **Edion Editor** is a web based editor that aims to revolutionize image editing by becoming more than just a photoshop clone and to provide better tools built with newer technologies and improved algorithms from the ground up.

-> [!IMPROTANT]
+> [!IMPORTANT]
 > Please note that Edion Editor is still in its early stages of development.
 As such, its current features may seem limited.
 However, every project begins with a blank slate, and Edion is > no exception.

 ## Features
 - **Web-Based**: Access Edion Editor from any device with a web browser.
-- **Advanced Editing Tools**: Comparable to industry standards like Photoshop and Photopea.
+- **Advanced Editing Tools**: Aims to improve on the editing tools of the industry standars such as Photoshop.
 - **User-Friendly Interface**: Designed to improve usability and streamline your workflow.
+- **Well taught out Plugin System**: Well taught out and fully Integrated Pluggin system to create a community full of pluggins.
+- **Improved On Outdated Functionalites**: A New Way to undo actions in a non distructive way Using a Smart Undo Algorithm

+# Developers

 ## Getting Started

-To get Edion Editor up and running, follow these steps:
+To get Edion Editor up and running From Source, follow these steps:

 1. Clone the repository:
     ```bash